top of page

 Your application will not be considered until this item is completed.
 The cost of the background check is approximately $26.95 (Basic Package) and can be accessed above.

-• Authorized: authorized by a local community/ministry, the Communion, or Bishops Council for service as a pastor, staff clergy, evangelist, pastoral therapist, chaplain, Communion staff, or as the director of an educational or service ministry.
+• Authorized: Be authorized by a local community/ministry, the Communion, or the Bishops Council for service as a pastor, staff clergy, evangelist, pastoral therapist, chaplain, Communion staff, or as the director of an educational or service ministry.

 Member Responsibilities